Who can apply for a bridging loan?

 For example, if you were taking out a commercial bridging loan for your business, it may be that you're using the loan to manage cash flow while you wait for a customer to pay a large invoice.
 Once this invoice has been paid, you’ll use this money to repay your loan and any associated fees.

 Or you might be planning to use the proceeds from the sale of a property, or from an inheritance that's currently in probate.
-Again, once you’ve got the necessary funds in place, you’ll use this to pay off your bridging loan within the 12 month term of your loan.
+Again, once you’ve got the necessary funds in place, you’ll use this to pay off your bridging loan within the 12 months of your loan.

 What should I consider before taking out a bridging loan?